cdot/Squirrel/README.md

 them again.

 You must be logged in to your chosen cloud store provider.
 Squirrel will ask you for your encryption password.
 Once in, you are presented with a simple interface where you can create keys, keys within keys, and data associated with those keys.
 Double-click a key to edit it, or use right click (or long tap/long hold) to pull down a menu of options.

+## Developers

+Developers must be able to run the following:
+- GNU `make`
+- `uglifyJS` (requires node.js)
+- `perl`

+You are welcome to push proposals for changes/fixes to github.

+Squirrel incorporates support for translation of all user messages.
+The configured language in your browser is used which translation to use.

+Translations are simply mappings from the English string to the equivalent in the other language, using the symbols $1, $2 etc to indicate parameters such as key names.
+Currently a single (google) translation is provided as an example, in the file `locales/fr.json`

+To generate (or refresh) a translation for a language, for example German (language code de):
+- clone the repository
+- `make locales/de.json`
+- manually edit the `locales/de.json` file

+Making a translation will also generate a file called `strings.txt` which is convenient for pasting into Google Translate as a crude starting point.

+The `upload.pl` script is provided for those who want to upload a production version to an FTP site.
+See the `upload` target in the `Makefile`.

 ## About Squirrel